forresttindall/RGB-JHewitt-Wardriver/README.md

 ## Enhanced Wardriver with RGB LEDs

 This project is a modified version of the open-source JHewitt wardriver, originally developed by Joseph Hewitt.
+This project adds reactive LED illumination while wardriving.
+The device flashes green for wifi signals found and blue for bluetooth signals found.
 The motivation behind this modification was to add RGB LEDs to the wardriver, inspired by the aesthetics of a resin-printed Krrawn case, which prompted the desire for illuminated features.

 ## Features